 Frequently asked questions about the Revitalising Newcastle program:

-What is the rail corridor planning proposal?
+What is the planning proposal?
 Is it a development application?

 We expect the rezoning process to continue late into the year and the outcome to reflect the community's majority view.